Buffalo-Style Pizza Trail

 Deniro’s is a tiny pizzeria with a yellow awning around the corner from the Duff’s on Dick Road.
 Their classic cup-and-char pizza is a lion of a pie.
 Most slices don’t have less than 12 rounds of pepperoni (some have twice that) providing a burst of spicy pepper flavor and ‘roni edge crackle with every bite.
 There’s ample cheese with cheese pulls on bites midway through the slice—but not so much you can’t see the sauce, which is thoroughly, though not swimmingly, applied.
 It’s a bendy slice with a soft undercarriage and little crispiness except at the crust, which is dark at the very edge and tastes delicious.
 Unless there’s someone you really love who you need to get back to with food, this is quintessential parking lot pizza: place on the passenger seat, flip open, eat, repeat.
 (Just a 10-minute drive to the airport, Deniro’s is a terrific first or last bite on the way in or out of town).

 Pizza Success, Pizza Perfect, Skyway Pizza, Southtown Pizza, Paradise Pizza—these are the names David Powers considered for Imperial, which he opened with partner Jim Bouris in 1992.
 Of course, now it seems it could never have been otherwise.
 If you see a similarity to Bocce, say the fact they serve portions of a full 18-inch pizza as their “sizes,” there’s a reason: the partners worked at Bocce (this also used to be a Bocce).
 The baseline cup-and-char is on the cheesier end with slice pies that are light on the char (though a slightly burnt crunchy ’roni edge adds nuance).
 There’s a thick layer of sauce, a poofy, inch-deep incline to the crispy-edged crust with a deep-red dried-out sauce that leaves behind a concentrated sweetness like the memory of a crest of a summer wave.
-Imperial may only have one location, but with a pie like this, its empire of South Buffalo and the surroundings seem safe from all comers.

 Artone’s is just a sliver of a place on Seneca Street in South Buffalo with a yellow sign out front, but the inside bleeds red, white, and blue with a series of patriotic signs that say things like, “This America.
 We play in the snow… we eat chicken wings and pizza.
 We love football.”
 It’s enough to make you want to order both and start a pickup game, but you’ll settle for a slice.
 Artone’s sauce has a classic sweet Buffalo bent (you can actually see tomato seeds in the sauce), the pepperoni is picture-worthy cup-and-char, and the cornicione has a 1/4-inch brown lip that is crispy and thin.
 There’s a lighter brown strip about the same size, a bit thicker, that joins the edge to the rest of the crust.
 And the sauce coastline starts before the cheese.

-The downtown spot is Lovejoy’s second, opened in 2012 (the original was opened with John Skotarczak in1998 in the ‘hood for which it was named).
+The downtown spot is Lovejoy’s second, opened in 2012 (the original was opened with John Skotarczak in 1998 in the neighborhood for which it was named).
 Kulik prefers a dark finish, and there’s actually a little restraint when it comes to cheese and pep—there’s more cheese than on a New York slice, but not so much more that it doesn’t leave bare the puffy under-crust and complete saucing.
 There’s a bit of a gumline and not tons of color on the undercarriage, but unlike many Buffalo-style pies, there’s a little crunch.
 Lovejoy’s free crust upgrades—garlic, sesame, onion, poppy, hot pepper, Cajun seasoning, and deluxe (everything)—put it in a tier of places that go that extra step.
 They also do a great chicken finger pizza, and some of the best stuffed hot peppers you’ll ever have.
 In recent years, there’s been a call out by The Buffalo News that Lovejoy should be named to the city’s list of pizza icons.
 For good reason.

 La Nova almost seems like a cousin of Bocce’s style, but one whose parents were New York City transplants—the pies are thinner and crispier, and while cheese and pepperoni sneak out past the crust in places, there are untopped spots to get a handle on your slice.
 Of course, it has had a similarly long run—it was established by “Papa” Joe Todaro in Tonawanda in 1957, and moved to its iconic West Side location in 1973.
 There are at least 21 toppings to choose from and nearly as many specialty pies, but one of the most unheralded and delicious aspects of La Nova is the ability to customize your crust (already a revelation) for free with sesame seeds, onion, garlic, Cajun spice, or Parmigiano-Reggiano.